 Academic planning covers a wide range of topics, including choosing a major, registering for classes, and defining career goals.
 While the ultimate decision rests with you, the student, the Penn Engineering undergraduate advising system is designed to support and guide you while making these important choices.

 All Penn Engineering undergraduates have many advising resources.
-At a minimum, each student has a faculty advisor, an Undergraduate Curriculum Chair, a departmental undergraduate assistant, and a peer advisor.
-In addition, advisors are always available in 109 Towne.
+At a minimum, each student has a faculty advisor, an Undergraduate Curriculum Chair, a departmental undergraduate coordinator, and a peer advisor.
+In addition, advisors are always available in the Research and Academic Services Office.
 Each advising resource is best qualified to handle certain types of questions.
-For instance, the undergraduate assistant, usually located in the department office, is familiar with the requirements for the major, and has a detailed understanding of how the system at Penn works.
+For instance, the undergraduate coordinator, usually located in the department office, is familiar with the requirements for the major, and has a detailed understanding of how the system at Penn works.
 Peer advisors share their experience with Penn Engineering from a student perspective.
 The Undergraduate Chair oversees the curriculum and is an excellent source of information about choosing a major.
 Faculty advisors are the best source of information about electives within the major, research opportunities, and options for graduate study.
 The advisors in 109 Towne are the ones to take questions about dual degrees, transferring, deviations from degree requirements, study abroad, and other school-level issues.

 Each student is assigned a faculty advisor with whom they are required to meet at least twice per year.
-No student is permitted to register for classes in any semester without first meeting with an advisor and a review of their Permission to Register form.
+No student is permitted to register for classes in any semester without first meeting with an advisor.
 Students who take the time to prepare for these meetings generally find them beneficial and informative.

 Before you meet with your advisor:

-- Find out whether your advisor sees students during set office hours or by appointment before the advance registration period begins, in order to avoid creating a rushed and harried appointment, or even missing the pre-registration period entirely.
+- Find out whether your advisor sees students during set office hours or by appointment before the advance registration period begins, in order to avoid having a rushed and impersonal appointment, or missing the advance registration period entirely.

 - Take the time to read over your degree requirements, course rosters, and course descriptions.
-This will enable you to formulate informed and intelligent questions.
-Remember, your advisor is only a resource; you are ultimately responsible for your academic career.
+This preparation will enable you to formulate informed and intelligent questions.
+Remember, your advisor is only a resource; but you are responsible for your academic career.